 Call now on 01325 346328 to speak to a Property Insurance Specialist

 Non-Standard Empty Houses Considered

 Immediate Cover Available

 Is your home going to be empty for any length of time?
 Or, if you are a landlord, will there be no tenants in your buy to let property for a while?

-Although you probably have standard home building and contents insurance or landlord insurance to cover the occupied property, why do you need to think about specialist empty house insurance when it’s not?
+Although you probably have standard home building and contents insurance or landlord insurance to cover the occupied property, why do you need to think about specialist empty house insurance when it’s not occupied?

-Empty property insurance is just that – it provides cover for the structure and fabric and the contents of a property which is temporarily unoccupied.
+Empty property insurance is just that – it provides cover for the structure and fabric and the contents of a property that is temporarily unoccupied.

-It is temporary, standalone insurance which continues to ensure that the building and (if required) its contents remain adequately protected even when no one is living there.
+It is temporary, standalone insurance which ensures that the building and (if required) its contents, remain adequately protected even when no one is living there.

 Although your property may be unoccupied for a number of consecutive days, in the majority of cases it is unlikely to stay that way for more than a year.
 Because empty house insurance is short term, therefore, it is possible to arrange cover for less than the full 12 months typically required of other forms of general insurance and might cover a period of just three or six months, for example.

 If it turns out that your property is going to be unoccupied for longer than you initially imagined, however, insurance for your empty home is generally sufficiently flexible to allow you to extend it as necessary.